kingli6/LearningGIt/README.md

 ## Two hashtags for subheader
 https://www.youtube.com/watch?v=RGOj5yH7evk     //tutorial for git

->git clone <link>, to download files to computer through terminal.
+>git clone <link>, to download repo folder to computer through terminal.
 >git status // in terminal to see the status of all files.
->git add .   //in terminal, . refers to all the files.
+>git add .   //Your asking git to track the file.  . refers to all the files.
 >git commit -m "message here" -m "second message"    //-m is for message, you need to have a message to commit your files.

 git commit -am "message"    /-am adds and commits. which skips the add . step.
 Only available if the file has been submitted before.